williamrygao/CSC207-Project/README.md

 Prerequisites:
 Before installing Joe's Bookstore, ensure you have the following:

-1. Node.js (v14.0.0 or higher):
-   Install Node.js here.
+1. GoogleBooksAPI

-2. Firebase Account & Firebase SDK:
+2. Firebase Account & Firebase SDK (For contributors):
    Set up a Firebase account here.
 Once you’ve created a Firebase project, generate an API key and the Firebase configuration object.

 3. Git:
    Git is required for cloning the repository.
-Install Git here.
+Install Git here: https://git-scm.com/downloads.

-Additional Software Requirements:
-   npm (Node Package Manager):
-   npm comes bundled with Node.js, so no additional installation is needed if you have Node.js installed.

 ## Usage Guide